-- 4.2 The Council is preparing a new Local Plan, which when adopted, will replace all existing adopted Local Plan documents. - 4.3 In the current adopted Local Plan, the Council is committed to an early review of the adopted Local Plan 2011-2036.
-The Local Plan was submitted to the Secretary of State for examination during the transition period, therefore it was examined against the National Planning Policy Framework (NPPF) 2012. - 4.4 An early review of the Local Plan will enable policies and proposals to take account of the revised National Policy.
-The revised timetable for the Local Plan Review will also allow the Council to take into account the further amendments to the NPPF which is anticipated to be published in Spring 2023.
+- 4.2 The Council is preparing a new Local Plan, which when adopted, will replace all existing adopted Local Plan documents.
+The revised Local Plan will set out the strategic direction for development in the District. - 4.3 In the current adopted Local Plan, the Council is committed to an early review of the adopted Local Plan 2011-2036.
+The Local Plan was submitted to the Secretary of State for examination during the transition period, therefore it was examined against the National Planning Policy Framework (NPPF) 2012.